fluxninja/aperture/docs/content/get-started/blueprints.md

 ## Using aperture-blueprints as a jsonnet mixins library

-An alternate way of using the aperture-blueprints repository is to import it from another jsonnet project and render policies or dashboards directly in jsonnet.
+An alternate way of using the aperture-blueprints repository is to import it from another jsonnet project and render Policies or Dashboards directly in jsonnet.

-For example, to create a ConfigMap with Aperture policies that can be loaded by the controller, you need to install aperture-blueprints with the jsonnet
+For example, to create a ConfigMap with Aperture Policies that can be loaded by the controller, you need to install aperture-blueprints with the jsonnet
 bundler: